MoonlightCapital/MoonlightBot-docs/management-commands/reaction-roles.md

 ## set

-This command allows you to apply a role to an emoji in a group, if the group is not set up, it will be created.
+This command allows you to pair a role with an emoji in a group, if the group is not set up, it will be created.
+You can use the same command to unpair the role from the emoji.
+Also, you can pair multiple roles to the same emoji, and they will be given to the user at the same time.

 ```text
 /reaction-roles set <group> <emoji> <role>